girl in the window

 "She's still sleeping.
 I'm going to quarantine her in her room until I know it's safe.
 Will you tell her when she wakes up?
 Coby and I probably won't be back for a while.
 The care center gets pretty crowded, even at this early hour."

-"Sure," Dylan said, donning his own mask.
+"Sure," Dylan agreed, retrieving his own mask from the desk drawer.
 "Good luck."

 "Thanks."